 A/B Testing

-Collaborate to find out which variant is more beloved by the user.
+Collaborate to find out which variant is more beloved by the customer.
 Using A/B testing, we can conduct quantitative or qualitative survey and evaluate feedback to observe the interaction between the user and two prototype variants.

 Step 1.
 Define what is to be tested and how it will be tested.
 It may be helpful to begin with, the basic prototype and then define its two variants.
 In this step, we want to state our objective or what we want to learn by testing these two different prototypes and what type of data we are gathering.
 Do we need quantitative or qualitative feedback to determine the best prototype variant?
 The decision for quantitative or qualitative feedback will determine your test scenario.